mongodb/mongo-php-library/CONTRIBUTING.md

 The PHP library uses [semantic versioning](http://semver.org/).
 Do not break backwards compatibility in a non-major release or your users will kill you.

+Before proceeding, ensure that the `master` branch is up-to-date with all code changes in this maintenance branch.
+This is important because we will later merge the ensuing release commits up to master with `--strategy=ours`, which will ignore changes from the merged commits.

 A version constant may be added at a later date (see:
 [PHPLIB-131](https://jira.mongodb.org/browse/PHPLIB-131)).
 For now, there is nothing to update.